 If you organize events, you might need a way to sell tickets using WooCommerce.
 In its simplest form, this involves creating tickets and collecting attendee information.

-With the ongoing pandemic situation, more and more people prefer to purchase tickets online – whether they’re for a trade show, concert, or workshop.
+Due to the ongoing pandemic, more and more people have gotten used to the comfort of purchasing tickets online – whether they’re for a trade show, concert, or workshop.
 With this in mind, in this article, we’ll show you how to create and sell tickets using WooCommerce.

 There are plenty of businesses that may need to sell tickets using WooCommerce.
 Let’s quickly step through a few examples:

 - Event organizers.
 Event organizers typically plan multiple events throughout the year.
 They can use WooCommerce to create and sell tickets for their events and collect attendee information.

 - Businesses organizing one-off events.
 Business owners may need to organize one-off events such as product launches, hands-on workshops, or training programs.
 Instead of setting up a separate ticketing solution, they can simply use WooCommerce to sell tickets.